-We just need to prove that the set of markings $M = \{ M \mid M(R) > 0 \}$ is stable, which is immediate by definition of trap
+We just need to prove that the set of markings $\mathbf{M} = \{ M \mid M(R) > 0 \}$ is stable, which is immediate by definition of trap

 Consequence of the fundamental property

 Corollary:

-If a trap R is unmarked at some reachable marking M, then it was initially unmarked at M0 By hypothesis: M(R)=0 By contradiction: assume M0(R)>0 Then by the fundamental property of traps: M(R)>0 which is absurd Exercise Prove that the union of traps is a trap Putting pieces together unmarked siphons stay unmarked (marked siphons can become unmarked) if a siphon is marked at M, it was marked at M0 if all proper siphons always stay marked => deadlock-free Putting pieces together if all proper siphons always stay marked => deadlock-free marked traps stay marked (unmarked traps can become marked) if a trap is unmarked at M, it was unmarked at M0 if a siphon contains a marked trap, it stays marked if all siphons contain marked traps, they stay marked => deadlock-free A sufficient condition for deadlock-freedom Proposition: If every proper siphon of a system includes an initially marked trap, then the system is deadlock-free We show that if the system is not deadlock free, then there is a siphon that does not include any marked trap.
+If a trap R is unmarked at some reachable marking M, then it was initially unmarked at M0 By hypothesis: M(R)=0 By contradiction: assume $M_0(R)>0$ Then by the fundamental property of traps: M(R)>0 which is absurd Exercise Prove that the union of traps is a trap Putting pieces together unmarked siphons stay unmarked (marked siphons can become unmarked) if a siphon is marked at M, it was marked at M0 if all proper siphons always stay marked => deadlock-free Putting pieces together if all proper siphons always stay marked => deadlock-free marked traps stay marked (unmarked traps can become marked) if a trap is unmarked at M, it was unmarked at M0 if a siphon contains a marked trap, it stays marked if all siphons contain marked traps, they stay marked => deadlock-free A sufficient condition for deadlock-freedom Proposition:

+If every proper siphon of a system includes an initially marked trap, then the system is deadlock-free We show that if the system is not deadlock free, then there is a siphon that does not include any marked trap.
 Assume some reachable M is dead.

-Let R be the set of unmarked places at M. Then, we have seen that R is a proper siphon.
+Let R be the set of unmarked places at M.

+Then, we have seen that R is a proper siphon.
 Since M(R)=0, then R includes no trap marked at M. Therefore, R includes no trap marked at M0

 Note

-It is easy to observe that the every siphon includes a unique maximal trap with respect to set inclusion
+It is easy to observe that every siphon includes a (possibly empty) unique maximal trap with respect to set inclusion

 Moreover, a siphon includes a marked trap iff its maximal trap is marked

 Exercise

 Find all siphons and traps in the net below

-Live and dead places
+Live and dead places (recall)

-Live place
+Place liveness

 Definition: Let (P, T, F, M_0) be a net system.

 A place $p \in P$ is live if $\forall M \in [M_0)$. $\exists M' \in [M)$.
 M'(p) > 0

 A place p is live

 if every time it becomes unmarked

 there is still the possibility to be marked in the future

 (or if it is always marked)

-Place liveness

 Definition:

+A net system (P, T, F, M_0) is place-live if every place $p \in P$ is live

+liveness implies place-liveness

+Dead nodes

-A net system (P, T, F, M_0) is place-live if every place $p \in P$ is live Liveness implies place-liveness Proposition: Live systems are place-live Take any p and any $t \in \bullet p \cup p \bullet$ Let $M \in [M_0\rangle$ By liveness: there is $M', M'' \in [M \rangle$ s.t. $M' \xrightarrow{t} M''$ Then M'(p) > 0 or M''(p) > 0 Dead nodes Definition: Let (P, T, F) be a net system.
-A transition $t \in T$ is dead at M if $\forall M' \in [M]$. $M' \not\xrightarrow{t}$ A place $p \in P$ is dead at M if $\forall M' \in [M \rangle .
+Definition: Let (P, T, F) be a net system.

+A transition $t \in T$ is dead at M if $\forall M' \in [M] \cdot M' \xrightarrow{t}$ A place $p \in P$ is dead at M if $\forall M' \in [M] .
 M'(p) = 0$ Some obvious facts If a system is not live, it has a transition dead at some reachable marking If a system is not place-live, it has a place dead at some reachable marking If a place / transition is dead at M, then it remains dead at any marking reachable from M (the set of dead nodes can only increase during a run) Every transition in the pre- or post-set of a dead place is also dead An obvious facts in free-choice nets In a free-choice net: